 This collection features selected letters, speeches, addresses and video transcripts housed in the Fairfield University Archives and Special Collections.

-The John Henry Newman Collection, donated by Rev. William J. Fletcher, consists of three handwritten notes and a poem, as well as 40+ books by or about Cardinal John Henry Newman (1801-1890).
+The John Henry Newman Collection consists of three handwritten notes and a poem, as well as 40+ books by or about Cardinal John Henry Newman (1801-1890).

 Welcome!
 Fairfield University History Online seeks to provide a valuable historical resource for both the Fairfield University community and the public at large.
 For more information, please visit the Fairfield University Archives and Special Collections or contact us at firstname.lastname@example.org.

 Spotlight Video from the Collection